31December99/Unit3Dup/README.md

 1. Clone this repository.
 2. Install the required dependencies using PIP.
-3. Make sure to change the video file name inside the script and have a video in the same folder before proceeding with any changes.
+3. Make sure to run the script followed by the command "-movie" and the path to the file or "-serie" followed by the folder containing the series.
 4. Run the script with botITT.py

 ## Configuration